NotSoRed1/software_renderer/README.md

-## Recourses
+## Resources
-For anyone who's interested in this stuff here is some recourses that i found helpfull:
+For anyone who's interested in this stuff here is some resources that i found helpfull:
 <br>